Best Motability hybrid cars

 The Motability scheme helps disabled people or those with reduced mobility to get into a new car, offering a range of practical and comfortable choices with reasonable running costs.
 The scheme works by diverting certain benefits into monthly payments for one of these pre-approved models.

-Thankfully, there are a number of electrified models on the scheme, with both plug-in and standard hybrids available.
-We’ve rounded up the best choices, the vast majority of which offer great practicality and larger boots suitable for carrying a wheelchair or other equipment.
+Thankfully for those who want to keep their running costs and environmental impact low, a number of hybrid models are offered on the scheme.
+We’ve rounded up the best choices, many of which offer great practicality and larger boots suitable for carrying a wheelchair or other equipment.

 If you live in an urban area and do most of your motoring over shorter distances, one of the plug-in hybrid options featured below is worth a look; if longer journeys are more common, it may be worth looking at a traditional hybrid.